OrigamiStructures/StudioManagerScratch/README.md

 - Permissions will enable use of the records in Dispositions on behalf of the PrimeUser
 ### Managers
 - A registered user must be able to contact another registered user to request Management assignment
+- A registered user must be able to send another user notification of their new/changed management assignment